microsoft/pxt/common-docs/javascript/sts.md

 The best way to think of STS is as C#/Java/C++ subset of TypeScript where all types are known at compile time, which permits efficient linking to a C++ runtime (in the case of the micro:bit, the [Lancaster University micro:bit DAL](https://github.com/lancaster-university/microbit-dal)).
-STS tries to maintain as much of JavaScript semantics as much as possible.
+STS tries to maintain as much of JavaScript semantics as much as possible, given the constraints imposed by a static typing discipline.
-Given this desire, we say...

 # Goodbye to Any, Union, Intersection Types and the Bad Parts